quicwg/base-drafts/draft-ietf-quic-recovery.md

 client, it is the client's responsibility to send packets to unblock the server until it is certain that the server has finished its address validation (see Section 8 of {{QUIC-TRANSPORT}}).
-That is, the client MUST set the probe timer if one of the following conditions is true: the client does not yet have 1-RTT keys, or the client has not received an acknowledgement for one of its Handshake packets.
+That is, the client MUST set the probe timer if the client has not received an acknowledgement for one of its Handshake or 1-RTT packets.

 Prior to handshake completion, when few to none RTT samples have been generated, it is possible that the probe timer expiration is due to an